16 ft dayboat MEREBELLA

 My work encompassed both traditional boatbuilding and modern boatbuilding using wood.
 The majority of craft I have worked on are traditional-style clinker boats built using both traditional methods - solid timber and metal fastenings - and modern methods - plywood planking with glue.

-This site shows the variety of work I have undertaken over the years - and indicates my aptitudes and interests.
+This site shows some of work I have undertaken over the years - and indicates my aptitudes and interests.
 Craft built over the years include canoes and yacht tenders, rowing boats and sailing dayboats, and the occasional classic “replica”.
-I’ve handled a few larger projects for restoration like the West Solent OD “HALLOWEEN, finished new boatssuch as as YARA (which I also designed).
-The biggest build in Rowhedge was CONSTANCE, and at Osea Island the 30 ft launch ZEINA II (now known as MEANDER II).
-I also help people with their own projects, demonstrating and undertaking some of the work if wished; this may involve providing advice on projects at the outset, condition reports and assessment of work entailed.
-One notable example was my role as portrayed in the book “How to Build a Boat” by Jonathan Gornall (Simon & Schuster 2018)
+I’ve handled a few larger projects for restoration like the West Solent OD “HALLOWEEN, finished new boats such as as YARA (which I also designed).
+The biggest build in Rowhedge was the 25 ft Albert Strange yawl CONSTANCE, and at Osea Island the 30 ft launch ZEINA II (now known as MEANDER II).
+I ran the Traditional Boatbuilding course at the Nottage Institute, Wivenhoe, from 1988 - 1923.
+(This continues under the tutelage of Rob Maloney, a Wivenhoe boatbuilder with his main work in Brightlingsea.)
+I also helped people with their own projects: one notable example was my role as portrayed in the book “How to Build a Boat” by Jonathan Gornall (Simon & Schuster 2018)

 Syndicate content